 1. Visit a rainforest in Asia (responsibly)

-3. Share your voice
+3. Amplify your voice

-Check out the EndPandemics campaign; a global alliance of organisations working to reduce the risk of pandemics by protecting our wild habitats and stopping the illegal wildlife trade.
-You can be a part of the #EndPandemics campaign today!
+Check out the #wildforlifekh campaign; the Wildlife Alliance Cambodia-based answer to #EndPandemics, the global alliance of organisations working to reduce the risk of pandemics by protecting our rainforests and stopping the illegal wildlife trade.
+Go #wildforlifekh today!

-4. Make an ecopledge
+Make an ecopledge

 What if all of us could combine our voices to shout out loud and proud for nature?
 Myecopledge gives people the opportunity to make a pledge and to shout about them.
 Whether it’s pledging to reduce your power consumption at home or to move all of your banking to an ethically-led bank, it all contributes to a healthier planet and, therefore healthier, rainforests.